Manecas1221212/romance/chapter_16.md

 Andrew sat in a dimly lit bar three blocks from the gallery, whiskey neat, contemplating how his life had fractured.

-The gallery show had been good.
-Better than good.
-People had loved his work.
-For the first time in years, he'd felt seen.
+The gallery show had been a disaster.
+Sparse attendance.
+Awkward silences.
+Three pieces sold to friends who probably felt obligated.
+For the first time in years, he'd felt truly invisible.

-And then Jessica had been there.
-Bright and warm and uncomplicated.
-And then the kids.
-And then—
+And Jessica hadn't even come.
+Said she had to work.
+He'd been disappointed, but understood.

 "Andrew Park?"